 We ensure there are clear and consistent high expectations for behaviour and all of our staff model the behaviours we expect from the children.
 Children are involved in discussing behaviours they want in their class and around school, and are listened to and given the opportunity to discuss issues relating to their behaviour in the future and learn from their mistakes.
 We use Zones of Regulation to support children’s awareness of their own emotions, empowering them with the language and strategies to manage their feelings effectively.
 You can read more about the Zones of Regulation here:

 It is important that children understand that some behaviours are unacceptable, such as those that affect or threaten the rights of others.
 When things do go wrong, we seek to support children to take steps to ‘put it right’.
 We understand that behaviours are manifestations of emotions, and it is our role to find out the reasons behind any negative behaviour, so we can put steps in place to prevent it from happening again.
 We take time to listen and talk to children to find out what is going wrong, and support them to Discuss, Reflect and Put it Right, involving families where needed to ensure a joined-up approach.
 Consequences are used as necessary and are always meaningful, appropriate, easily understood and aim to put things right and restore relationships.
 Children are never humiliated or shamed by adults in our school community and are reassured that in rejecting aspects of their behaviour, we are not rejecting them.

 Some children will need extra support and an individualised approach to behaviour, with reasonable adjustments taken for children with SEND.

-You can read our full Behaviour Policy here.
+You can read the Governors' Written Statement of Behaviour Principles in our full Behaviour Policy here.